Leasing & Sales RFPs

 MTA Grand Central Terminal

-The Metropolitan Transportation Authority is seeking proposals from qualified parties interested in leasing approximately 383 sq. ft of retail space in Grand Central Terminal located in Lexington Passage.
-For more information about the offering and the Request for Proposals (RFP), please click the link below.
+The Metropolitan Transportation Authority is soliciting proposals from retail tenants for six spaces in Grand Central Madison.
+This offering will provide a one-of-a-kind retail experience, catching everyday Long Island Rail Road customers at Grand Central.
+For more information about the offering and the Request for Proposals (RFP), please click the link below

 Grand Central Terminal